Alan Kaplinsky

 Alan Stuart Kaplinsky (born December 1, 1945) is an American lawyer.
 He heads the consumer financial services practice at Ballard Spahr.
 Kaplinsky "pioneered the use of pre-dispute arbitration provisions in consumer contracts" and has written and lectured extensively on the subject.
-He was instrumental in launching his firm’s blog and podcast series, Consumer Finance Monitor, devoted to the activities of the CFPB as well as federal and state agencies and attorneys general and other significant consumer financial services developments.
-The blog was named one of the 100 best law blogs in the nation by the American Bar Association for 2012-2016.
-He has been named as a tier one banking and consumer financial services lawyer in the 2006-2020 editions of Chambers USA: America’s Leading Lawyers for Business, a directory of America’s leading lawyers.
-Chambers refers to him as "its leading light for CFPB compliance matters" and calls him "a guru of consumer financial services on both the regulatory and litigation sides [who has] earned his well-deserved national reputation when successfully defending the very first class actions brought against financial institutions."
-He has also been named in The Best Lawyers in America under financial services regulation law and banking and finance litigation from 2007-2019.

 Career

 After graduating from the University of Pennsylvania in 1967 and Boston College Law School in 1970, Kaplinsky clerked for Judge John Biggs, Jr. on the United States Court of Appeals for the Third Circuit before joining the Philadelphia law firm of Wolf, Block, Schorr and Solis-Cohen.
-From 1976 to 1979, he served as General Counsel of the Teachers Service Organization, Inc.
+From 1976 to 1979 he served as General Counsel of the Teachers Service Organization, Inc.

 In 1995, Kaplinsky joined Ballard Spahr LLP along with several colleagues from Wolf, Block, Schorr and Solis-Cohen to found a consumer financial services practice at Ballard Spahr.
 Kaplinsky is best known for pioneering the use of arbitration provisions in the consumer finance area, including credit cards and auto loans.
 He is the first lawyer in the country to include class action waiver language in consumer arbitration clauses that require consumers to individually arbitrate any dispute.